In 1912, a trip on board the Titanic was the ultimate in luxury travel. More than a century later, it still is.

 Interest in the 20th century’s most famous maritime disaster has remained high since Robert Ballard and his team discovered the remains of RMS Titanic almost 33 years ago.

-However, this could well be one of the last opportunities to visit.
+However, these planned voyages could well be one of the last opportunities to visit.

-A 2016 study claimed that a recently discovered "extremophile bacteria" could eat away what's left of the famous shipwreck inside 15 or 20 years.
+A 2016 study claimed that a recently discovered “extremophile bacteria” could eat away what’s left of the famous shipwreck within 15 or 20 years.

 $105,129 per person